dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 The upside of this plan is that this model is supported today and doesn't require any work (beyond resolving the apphost challenges on macOS).
 The downside is that is regression in experience.
 It has the following problems:

 - Projects files get longer and more complicated, for users that need (or are required) to use x64 emulation.
 - Project files are no longer portable across machines.
-This would be a deal killer for teams (or open source projects) that has users with multiple machine types.
+This would be a deal killer for teams (or open source projects) that have users (or CI test legs) with multiple machine types.
 For example, dotnet org repos would never be able to implement this technique.

 ### Rely on implicit RID defaults